naima-shk/Mobile-FlashCards-App/README.md

 # Device Testing

-The App has been tested on the Android device only as I don't have a Mac-OS.
+The App has been tested on the Android device only.

 # Screenshots